Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ![COMSOL_top](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/assets/96079504/511ee963-843b-4130-85e0-bb90eaf88c03)

-In instances where simulation software is unavailable for researching the parameter $k$ in the measuring circuit, the attached graph serves as a valuable tool for estimating it.
+In instances where simulation software is unavailable for researching the parameter $k$ in the measuring circuit, the attached graph serves as a valuable tool for estimating it according to the distance $s$ between the grounding elements.

 <img src="https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/assets/96079504/b3a3e008-5941-4f07-a3b4-39457339133b" width="400" height="300">